ANCHORS AND PIVOTS ON A HAIR MINERAL ANALYSIS

 These are the criteria for a magnesium pivot.
 It would also be a magnesium pivot if the calcium level increases and the sodium and potassium levels decrease.

 Rotation effect.
-The “look” of the pivot pattern is a rotation around the one mineral that remains the same or almost the same.
-Hence the name pivot because the levels “pivot” around one mineral level that is unchanged or almost unchanged.
+The “look” of the pivot pattern is a rotation around one of the four minerals in the tetra.
+Hence the name pivot or twist because the levels “pivot” or twist around one mineral level.

 Based upon this idea, pivots are called right pivots or left pivots, depending upon which direction the minerals “rotate” around the pivot mineral.

-All pivot patterns indicate a turnaround in a person’s thinking.
+All pivot patterns are very positive indicators.
+All indicate a turnaround in a person’s thinking.
 They are not lifestyle patterns, but rather have to do with gaining insight, which results in a shift in one’s understanding.

 - A right pivot involves a turnaround and improvement in one’s own moral values.
 It is also a slowing of the oxidation rate if it involves the first four minerals on the chart or first tetra.